Yarra Hills Secondary College – an eLearning journey

 What happens if my student’s BYOD breaks down?

-2. If parents provided the device outside of the above purchasing partner, parents are responsible for taking action on warranty claims or repairs directly with the retailer or manufacturer.
+A loan device can be borrowed from the school library on a daily basis. - If parents provided the device outside of the above purchasing partner, parents are responsible for taking action on warranty claims or repairs directly with the retailer or manufacturer.

 What happens if my student’s BYOD is damaged?